dva1946/paypal-ipn/paypal-ipn.md

 CLOSING NOTE: Sept 26, 2022:
   I started work on IPN for Wordpress May of 2020 and finally got back to it around mid August 2022.

+CLOSING NOTE: Sept 27, 2022:
+  paypal-ipn.php and PalpalIPN.php both have minor changes from previous updates.
+  Paypal Simulator can be very fussy.
+  Local testing can be very fussy.
+  Once I fully tie down these conditions, more infomation will be added.

   Expect to see updates to this doc as I continue work with IPN for Wordpress.